YuandongMa/DualRouteGS/README.md

 python -m unittest discover -s tests -v
 ```

-The CUDA installation command uses `--no-build-isolation` to access PyTorch from the current environment.
-No additional model weights are required. `third_party/ray_gaussian` includes the necessary C++/CUDA source files and GLM headers.
+The CUDA installation uses `--no-build-isolation` so that the active PyTorch installation is visible during compilation.
+No additional model weights are required.
+The repository includes the required C++/CUDA source files and GLM headers under `third_party/ray_gaussian`.

-## 3. Minimal End-to-End Example
+---

+## Quick Start

-Run the following commands from the project root:
+A minimal end-to-end smoke test can be executed entirely from the project root:

 ```bash
 python -m unittest discover -s tests -v